 This is my preferred method because it’s faster and works well with smaller amounts of chocolate, which is perfect for this recipe.
 For best results use a silicon or microwave-safe plastic bowl but ceramic will also work, as long as you don’t scorch the chocolate.

-To temper the chocolate in the microwave, place the bowl with chocolate chips in the microwave for 30 seconds.
+To melt the chocolate in the microwave, place the bowl with chocolate chips in the microwave for 30 seconds.
 Take it out and give it a stir.
 Place back in the microwave for 30 seconds.
 Take out and stir again.
 At this point most chocolate chips should be melted.
 Place it back, but this time only for 15 seconds.
 Stir until all chocolate is melted.
 If needed, microwave again but no more than 10 seconds.
 If you’re using a thermometer, the chocolate should not go over 90 degrees Fahrenheit.

 Recipe

-Healthier Copycat Reese's Peanut Butter Eggs
+Homemade Reese's Peanut Butter Eggs

 Equipment